Google Fonts

 gftools add-font ofl/fontname

-Note: - If you add a font, this will create 2 files: a dummy description for the font in HTML format, and a METADATA.pb file which gives instructions to the API.
+Note: - If you add a font, this will create 2 files: a dummy article for the font in HTML format, and a METADATA.pb file which gives instructions to the API.

 • If you upgrade the font, it will simply update METADATA.pb.